City-of-Helsinki/hitas/backend/README.md

 ## Setting up Tunnistamo for development

+### Using remote Tunnistamo backend

+> You'll need a Microsoft account linked to the Helsinki City Active Directory to use this method.
+> If you are a developer for Hitas, you should be in the Active Directory.

+From [Azure Pipelines] -> Pipelines -> Library -> `hitastj-api-development`, copy `SOCIAL_AUTH_TUNNISTAMO_SECRET` to the same key in `backend/.env`.
+Make sure `OIDC_API_ISSUER` and `SOCIAL_AUTH_TUNNISTAMO_OIDC_ENDPOINT` are both `https://tunnistamo.test.hel.ninja/openid`
+in `backend/.env`.
+Reboot the backend.

+You should now be able to log in at `http://localhost:<port>/helauth/login`, where `<port>` must be either 8080 or 8000.
+Other ports will not work, since only these ports have been configured at Tunnistamo's side.

+### Using local Tunnistamo backend

 > Currently, this only works if you run hitas backend locally.
 Docker setup has some networking
-> problems which prevent requests from reaching tunnistamo container from hitas backend container.
+> problems which prevent requests from reaching Tunnistamo container from Hitas backend container.

 [Tunnistamo] is set up using [git submodules].
 You'll need to fetch the submodule separately on git pull or clone by adding the `--recurse-submodules` command line option.